aws/aws-encryption-sdk-python/README.rst

 memory at once, you can use this library's streaming clients directly.
 The streaming clients are file-like objects, and behave exactly as you would expect a Python file object to behave, offering context manager and iteration support.

+TODO: Update code example to use a keyring

 .. code:: python